 I am Miz Kp, the creator of Sailing Autistic Seas.
-The soul of this blog is my six-year old son, who I will refer to as “Angel.”
+The soul of this blog is my seven-year old son, who I will refer to as “Angel.”
 Angel is on the autism spectrum.
 It took me a while to be able to say that out loud or even write it.
 Well, there it is!

 I am a mother, wife, and wearer of many hats.
 I run my own parent advocacy business, Special Needs Advocacy Navigator where I help parents navigate the complex worlds of special education and entitlement services here is New York City.
 I am also a “Naavigator” (Parent Mentor) with the National Autism Association- NY Chapter and the co-founder of the support group, Bronx Parents Autism Support Circle.
 I contribute bi-monthly autism blog posts on the award winning Web site Black and Married with Kids and I recently started contributing to Diary of a First Time Mom as their Special Needs Mom.